-Note: New to Primary Students (whether or not they attended Many Rivers as Toddlers) follow an alternative schedule for the first week of school.
+Note: New to Children’s House students (whether or not they attended Many Rivers as Toddlers) follow an alternative schedule for the first week of school.
 Follow this link for a description.

-In the pictures, you can see some of the "work" our primary children focus on and the materials they use.
+In the pictures, you can see some of the "work" our Children’s House children focus on and the materials they use.
 The number board, bead chains, metal insets, and meal preparation are just some of the works that focus on math, counting, hand-eye coordination and practical life.

 how does the classroom operate?

 In the classroom, the lead teacher provides direction to each child.
 Through exploration and discovery, learning is full of joy and intrigue.
 The Montessori Children’s House program comprises uninterrupted work cycles that lend time for independent repetition and reflection according to each child's style, pace and approach to learning.
 At this time in their lives, children are learning to think for themselves and to act on their intrinsic motivations.
 Learning daily lessons in grace and courtesy, the children together cultivate a harmonious social environment.